Lemonatix/how-to-python/README.md

 Also: If anything needs more explanation feel free to open an issue, discussion or contact me directly (via the email referenced on my profile).
 Or contribute directly (see bottom of README).

+**As of February 2025, this course is complete regarding its content.**

 ## Getting Started

 Follow these instructions to clone this repository to your local machine.
 I will explain how to set it up in VSCode.
 Setup for any other IDE should be similar.